shikhar0729/brain-tumor-detection/README.md

-Brain Tumor Detection using image processing using deep learning
+Brain Tumor Detection using image processing in deep learning